-In a career spanning almost four decades Tim has published fifteen non-fiction books, made more than 80 documentary films for all British and several international networks, and written for national and regional newspapers.
+In a career spanning almost four decades Tim has published sixteen non-fiction books, made more than 80 documentary films for all British and several international networks, and written for national and regional newspapers.

 Three of his books have become best-sellers.
 His films have been honoured by Amnesty International, The Royal Television Society, UNESCO, The Association for International Broadcasting, the New York festivals, the US National Academy of Cable Broadcasting and the International Documentary Association.

 On this website you can find details of his work, including excerpts from his books and view many of his films.